thuwng/MiN-NeurIPS2025/README.md

 **If you use any content of this repo for your work, please cite the following bib entries:**

     @inproceedings{MiN,
-      title={Min: Mixture of Noise for Pre-Trained Model-Based Class-Incremental Learning}, author={Kai Jiang and Zhengyan Shi and Dell Zhang and Hongyuan Zhang and Xuelong Li}, booktitle={The Thirty-Ninth Annual Conference on Neural Information Processing Systems (NeurIPS)}, year={2025},
+      title={Mixture of Noise for Pre-Trained Model-Based Class-Incremental Learning}, author={Kai Jiang and Zhengyan Shi and Dell Zhang and Hongyuan Zhang and Xuelong Li}, booktitle={The Thirty-Ninth Annual Conference on Neural Information Processing Systems (NeurIPS)}, year={2025},